1. To Rome With Love

-Argo (Not bad, but the fact that this won Best Picture signifies the weakness of the year for me: thinly-drawn supporting characters, a largely cold & clinical tone that I couldn't get into [which made the Hollywood scenes jarring to me rather than providing an interesting contrast to the main plight, the latter of which was probably the intention], weak direction] and being an interesting true story the dramatic situation pays off but overall I didn't feel like it was much of a film)
+Argo (Not bad, but the fact that this won Best Picture signifies the weakness of the year for me: thinly-drawn supporting characters, a largely cold & clinical look/tone [which made the Hollywood scenes jarring to me rather than providing an interesting contrast to the main plight, the latter of which was probably the intention], weak direction.
+On the plus side it is an interesting true story & the dramatic situation pays off, but overall I didn't feel like it was much of a film)

 Beyond the Black Rainbow (potentially intriguing, experimental material fit for a 15-minute film is padded & elongated to 100 minutes with a surprise descent into slasher movie territory then absolute absurdity for the finale - any isolated scene in this film is probably interesting until the finale, but the total of their multiplication is a bore)